Singular value transformation for unknown quantum channels

 There are many directions for future research.
 First, we note that the upper and lower bounds proven in this Letter do not match---improving these bounds is of fundamental interest.
 From a more practical viewpoint, investigating the role of locality or structure of the black-box channels could permit more efficient protocols for reasonable and common experimental settings.
 We also anticipate that the recently proposed framework of quantum eigenvalue transformation \cite{Low_2024} could be combined with the block-encoding of the Liouville representation to efficiently transform the eigenvalues of quantum channels with \textit{complex} spectra.
 By providing a block-encoding circuit for the Liouville representation, our work opens new avenues towards expressively manipulating the spectra of black-box quantum channels with established techniques such as QSVT.

-\textit{Acknowledgments.---}We are grateful to Pawel Wocjan, Anirban Chowdhury, and Toshinari Itoko for fruitful discussions and comments.
+\textit{Acknowledgments.---} We are grateful to Pawel Wocjan, Anirban Chowdhury, Toshinari Itoko, and Fuchuan Wei for discussions and comments.
 This work was supported by MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605 and JPMXS0120351339, Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No. 23K21643, and IBM Quantum.
 ZMR acknowledges funding from the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowship for Research in Japan (KAKENHI 24KF0136).

 \onecolumngrid